Say Monsio Kamara,

 And liars make good friends too,

-Jump off a roof, or stay useless and cool.
+Jump off a roof, stay useless and cool.

 I look out the window, hands in deep pockets,

-A little calm, I see legs, bright walking shoes go by, fast walking, slow waking, floating,
+A little calm, I see shoes and feet, bright walking shoes go by, fast walking, slow waking, floating,

 The radio starts itself,